NIFTy-PPL/J-UBIK/paper/paper.md

 choose different optimization schemes such as maximum a posteriori or variational inference.

 # Statement of Need
-In imaging , we are often confronted with high-dimensional signals of interest, that vary in terms of space, time and energy.
-In astronomy, for example, the new generation of telescopes  offers many opportunities in capturing those signals, but at the same time also challenges in imaging, to get the most information out of the corresponding data.
+In astrophysical imaging, we often encounter high-dimensional signals that vary across space, time, and energy.
+The new generation of telescopes in astronomy offers exciting opportunities to capture these signals but also presents significant challenges in extracting the most information from the resulting data.
-These challenges include modelling the response of the instruments to the signal, the modelling of the noise structure and the modelling of the signal, which is typically a mixture of overlapping signal components with non-trivial correlation structures that need to be separated.
+These challenges include accurately modeling the instrument’s response to the signals, accounting for complex noise structures, and separating overlapping signal components, which often exhibit non-trivial correlation patterns.

-J-UBIK as the JAX-accelerated universal Bayesian imaging kit, uses Bayesian statistics to facilitate the reconstruction of these complex signals, whether in astronomy or in other areas such as medical imaging, from multi-instrument data.
-J-UBIK is based on the theory of information field theory [@Ensslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and JAX-based version of NIFTy [@Arras:2019].
-According to this, it uses a prior model , which describes the prior assumptions before we have any further knowledge from the instruments data, in a generative fashion and a likelihood model, which describes the measurement or in other words the responses of the possible multiple instruments and the noise statistics.
-Using NIFTy.re as a basis, the package supports to give the physical, high-dimensional signal field a sparse, adaptive and distributed representations and provides different methods, like MAP, HMC or two variational inference algorithms, MGVI [@Knollmueller:2020] and geoVI [@Frank:2021], for the efficient inference using parallel computing on clusters and GPUs.

-Up to now, the likelihood models and prior models have been built from scratch for different imaging problems that Nifty.re tackles.
-This accounts for most of the work in this Bayesian imaging process.
-J-UBIK approaches this difficulty from two sides.
-On the one hand, J-UBIK contains tools to facilitate the implementation of new likelihood and prior models.
-It is a toolbox that allows for different types of response applications, for example using spatially variant or invariant psfs, allowing for different types of noise statistics of the signal, such as Poissonian or Gaussian, and allowing the user to build different correlation structures on different components of the sky.
+Here, we introduce J-UBIK, the JAX-accelerated Universal Bayesian Imaging Kit, which leverages Bayesian statistics to reconstruct complex signals.
+Although initially designed for astronomy, we envision its applicability to other fields, such as medical imaging, particularly in the context of multi-instrument data.
+J-UBIK is built on information field theory (IFT, [@Ensslin:2013]) and the NIFTy.re software package [@Edenhofer:2024], a JAX-accelerated version of NIFTy [@Arras:2019].

+Following the IFT paradigm, J-UBIK employs a generative prior model that encodes assumptions about the signal before incorporating any data, and a likelihood model that describes the measurements, including the responses of multiple instruments and noise statistics.
+Built on NIFTy.re, J-UBIK supports adaptive and distributed representations of high-dimensional physical signal fields and accelerates their inference from observational data using advanced Bayesian algorithms.
+These include maximum a posteriori (MAP), Hamiltonian Monte Carlo (HMC), and two variational inference techniques: metric Gaussian variational inference (MGVI, [@Knollmueller:2020]) and geometric variational inference (geoVI, [@Frank:2021]).
+As NIFTy.re is fully implemented in JAX, J-UBIK benefits from accelerated inference through parallel computing on clusters or GPUs.

+Previously, NIFTy.re users had to manually construct likelihood and prior models for each imaging problem, which is one of the most labor-intensive parts of the Bayesian imaging process.
+J-UBIK addresses this challenge from two angles.
+First, it provides tools to simplify the creation of new likelihood and prior models.
+Acting as a flexible toolbox, J-UBIK supports a variety of response functions, such as spatially-varying point-spread functions (PSFs), and accommodates different noise statistics (e.g., Poissonian or Gaussian).
+It also enables users to define diverse correlation structures for various sky components.
+Additionally, J-UBIK includes implementations for several instruments.
+Currently, it supports Chandra, eROSITA pointings, and James Webb Space Telescope (JWST) observations, with plans to expand this list as the user base grows.
-On the other hand, it includes a set of instrument implementations.
-So far, three instrument implementations are accessible, i.e. Chandra, eROSITA pointings and JWST, and we expect this number to grow with the number of users, leading to a set of easily accessible inference algorithms for different instruments.
-Ultimately J-UBIK enables the user, through Bayesian statistics, not only to obtain posterior samples and hence measures of interest such as the posterior mean and uncertainty of the signal for a several data sets, but also to perform multi-instrument reconstructions.
+This expansion will provide users with a diverse set of accessible inference algorithms for various instruments.
+Ultimately, J-UBIK enables users to obtain posterior samples, including measures of interest such as the posterior mean and uncertainty of the signal across multiple datasets, and to perform multi-instrument reconstructions through Bayesian statistics.

-The according software has been applied already in [@Westerkamp:2023] and currently according publications on eROSITA pointings and JWST are in perparation.
-Afterwards, the set of instruments even further by already exitsing imaging tasks with NIFTy and NIFTy.re like, [@Platz:2023], ...., and new ones.
+The software has already been applied in [@Westerkamp:2023], and publications on eROSITA pointings and JWST are currently in preparation.
+In the future, the set of instruments will be further expanded to include existing imaging pipelines from NIFTy
+and NIFTy.re such as those described in [@Platz:2023], ...., as well as new ones. #FIXME: add resolve?

 # Bayesian Imaging with J-UBIK
 The basis of the J-UBIK package is Bayes theorem,